Cervical stenosis often causes no symptoms.

 Doctors can usually diagnose cervical stenosis during a pelvic examination.

 The cervix can be widened to relieve symptoms.

 In cervical stenosis, the passageway through the cervix (from the vagina to the main body of the uterus) is narrow or completely closed.

 Cervical stenosis usually results from a disorder or another condition, such as the following:

 Cancer of the cervix Cervical Cancer Cervical cancer develops in the cervix (the lower part of the uterus).
-Cervical cancer usually results from infection with the human papillomavirus (HPV), transmitted during sexual intercourse... read more or cancer of the lining of the uterus ( endometrial cancer Cancer of the Uterus Cancer of the uterus develops in the lining of the uterus (endometrium) and is thus also called endometrial cancer.
+Most cervical cancers are caused by human papillomavirus (HPV) infection.
+Cervical cancer usually results from infection... read more or cancer of the lining of the uterus (endometrial cancer Cancer of the Uterus The most common type of cancer of the uterus develops in the lining of the uterus (endometrium) and is called endometrial cancer.
 Endometrial cancer usually affects women after menopause.
-It sometimes causes... read more )
+It... read more )

 Surgery that involves the cervix—for example, done to treat precancerous changes of the cervix (dysplasia)

 Procedures that destroy or remove the lining of the uterus (endometrial ablation) in women who have persistent vaginal bleeding